CloudCIX/developers_manual/style_guides/application_framework/layout/1-general.md

     - Can be left empty, but the file should exist just to maintain patterns

 ## Settings
-Every application will likely have its own extra settings that it needs, and these settings will likely differ between environments also.s;
+Every application will likely have its own extra settings that it needs, and these settings will likely differ between environments also.;

 - `ALLOWED_HOSTS`: A tuple of strings representing the hostnames that the server should accept as allowed.
 If accessed through a different hostname, all responses will be 400s.
 - `CACHES`: A dictionary mapping cache names to locations.
 We only use the `default` cache for now, and in the test environment it should be a dummy cache